 If my child does poorly at the skills assessment, will he/she be cut?

 In all divisions, all children participating in player tryouts will be placed on teams during the draft.
 All players missing the tryout will be drawn blindly and placed on teams.
 All kids who want to play will be allowed an opportunity to play on a team.

 What are protected players?

 The manager (head coach) for each team is allowed to protect their own children as well as their assistant coach's child prior to draft.
 This is so the manager and assistant coach can work together to manage a team.
 Some divisions during some seasons allow for a few additional protections please contact your Commissioner to find out how many Protections are allowed for your Division.
-(Additional protections usually only apply during the spring season unless there is a National League in the fall season.)

 How are children placed on teams?